mellypop/princess/README.md

 will be missing the glyphs used to create the rounded edges.

-The font used in the example image is [Latin Modern Mono](https://www.fontsquirrel.com/fonts/latin-modern-mono), but it may be a better option to use one of the modifed fonts that powerline provides.
+The font used in the example image is [Latin Modern Mono](https://www.fontsquirrel.com/fonts/latin-modern-mono), which I found thanks to [compute cuter](https://computecuter.com) It may be a better option to use one of the modifed fonts that powerline provides, though.
 Vscode's terminal emulator handles Latin Modern Mono just fine, but iTerm2 doesn't like to play well with this theme right now.

 ## Installation